-Gang affiliation and gang activity will not be tolerated at Upland Junior High School.
-The staff at Upland Junior High School works closely with the District Patrol and local law enforcement regarding all issues and matters that are gang related.
-Information from the school and the community are communicated to the student's parents, if the pupil begins to make gang affiliations.
-Appropriate prevention and intervention strategies and programs are offered to the families through workshops, counseling, and parent institutes.
+Gang affiliation and gang activity will not be tolerated at Hillside High School.
+The staff at Hillside High School works closely with the District Resource Officer, Probation Officer, and local law enforcement regarding all issues and matters that are gang related.
+Information from the school and the community are communicated to the student's parents, if a pupil begins to make gang affiliations.
+Appropriate prevention and intervention strategies and programs are offered to the families through workshops, counseling and parent institutes.